A note on Garside monoids and Braces

 \subsection{Preliminaries on Braces}

-In \cite{rump_braces}, Rump introduced braces as a generalization of radical rings related with non-degenerate involutive set-theoretic solutions of the Yang-Baxter equation.
+In \cite{rump_braces}, W. Rump introduced braces as a generalization of radical rings related with solutions of the Yang-Baxter equation.
 In subsequent papers, he developed the theory of this new algebraic structure.
-In \cite{brace}, the authors give another equivalent definition of a brace and study its structure. \begin{defn} \cite{brace} A \emph{left brace} is a set $G$ with two operations, $+$ and $\cdot$, such that $(G+)$ is an abelian group, $(G,\cdot)$ is a group and for every $a,b,c \in G$:
+In \cite{brace}, the authors give another equivalent definition of a brace and study its structure. \begin{defn} \cite{brace} A \emph{left brace} is a set $G$ with two operations, $+$ and $\cdot$, such that $(G,+)$ is an abelian group, $(G,\cdot)$ is a group and for every $a,b,c \in G$:

-The groups $(G,+)$ and $(G\cdot)$ are called \emph{the additive group} and \emph{the multiplicative group of the brace}, respectively.\\ A right brace is defined similarly, by replacing $(*)$ by $(**): (a+b) \cdot c +c = a \cdot c+b \cdot c$. \end{defn} A \emph{two-sided brace} is a left and right brace, that is both $(*)$ and $(**) $ are satisfied.
-From the definition of a left brace $G$, it follows that the multiplicative identity of the multiplicative group of $G$ is equal to the neutral element of the additive group of $G$.
-Additionnally, for every $a,b,c \in G$, $a\cdot (b-c)=a\cdot b-a \cdot c +a$.
-The following two theorems describe the correspondence between left braces and non-degenerate involutive set-theoretic solutions of the YBE.
+The groups $(G,+)$ and $(G,\cdot)$ are called \emph{the additive group} and \emph{the multiplicative group of the brace}, respectively.\\ A right brace is defined similarly, replacing condition \ref{eqn-left-dist-like} by the following condition:

+\end{defn} A \emph{two-sided brace} is a left and right brace, that is both $(*)$ and $(**) $ are satisfied.
+From the definition of a left brace $G$, it follows that the identity of the multiplicative group of $G$ is equal to the identity of the additive group of $G$.
+Additionally, for every $a,b,c \in G$, $a\cdot (b-c)=a\cdot b-a \cdot c +a$.